vwOvOwv/course-notes-template-latex/README.md

 1. Copy `template.tex` into a new LaTeX file (e.g., `main.tex`).
 2. Edit `main.tex` to add your content.
-3. Modify the `Makefile` if necessary to change the input and output file names.
+3. Modify the `Makefile` to change the input and output file names.
 4. Run `make` to compile into a PDF.
 5. Run `make clean` to remove temporary files.